 Please use Piazza (www.piazza.com) for all electronic communications with the teaching staff rather than email.
 This approach should help you obtain answers speedily.
 Piazza is a question-and-answer platform specifically designed to get you answers fast.
 They support LaTeX, code formatting, embedding of images, and attaching of files.
 We encourage you to ask questions when you're struggling to understand a concept – you can even do so anonymously.

 Announcement will be sent to the class using Piazza.
-All enrolled students should create an account in Piazza (www.piazza.com) by visiting their website.
+All enrolled students should create an account with Piazza (www.piazza.com) by visiting their website.
 Click “enroll now” and select “Princeton University,” then search for “ELE 201.”
 Alternatively, this link should take you right there.

 Blackboard will only be used for communicating grades on assignments and exams and for distributing solutions (not intended for the eyes of future students).
 The lab door code can also be found in the Blackboard announcements.